skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 using the sword and not his hands.
 Apparently he is just a simple puppet when under the control of the Queen and not able to make use of martial arts.
 This makes the fight a lot easier.
-The party pile onto him in a frantic meele of elbows and knees.
+The party pile onto him in a frantic melee of elbows and knees.
 Thu'fir manages to pull off the helmet and Endo instantly falls limp.
 They wake him.

 He wakes, panicked that he can't see.